Co-presented with the Canadian Music Centre

 - Tutorial “dance” moves to Cherry Blossoms For You & Me by Kelly McIness posted for practice

-You will receive your event t-shirt at rehearsals, please remember to wear it to the Final Event!
-As it may be a cold spring day, please consider a larger size so that you may wear a long sleeve or sweater underneath, according to your preferences.
+As it may be a cool spring day, please consider a larger size so that you may wear a long sleeve or sweater underneath, according to your preferences.
 Dimensions for adult size S-2XL and Youth S-XL are listed here: https://www.vcbf.ca/community-event/the-big-sing.

 More about THE BIG SING Metro Vancouver

 THE BIG SING Metro Vancouver builds on the launch and success of “Vancouver Sings One Song” (VSOS) 2018 when our new Festival song, Cherry Blossoms For You & Me, was born.
 Last year we brought together 350 voices from 30 registered choirs across our diverse communities!
 THE BIG SING Metro Vancouver is open to everyone regardless of one’s musical background or skill level.
 This new project is a means of artistic expression for individuals with a desire and enthusiasm to sing which meets the Festival mandate to promote active community engagement through arts and culture.